dimazaitsev/SNC_ArduinoIDE/README.md

 Remarks:
 --------

-Conventional matrices and vectors specify SN, no memory/performance optimization provided within this tiny prototype
+Conventional matrices and vectors specify SN, no memory/performance optimization provided within this tiny prototype.
+Controller specific implementation and using optimized data structures and algorithms can comsiderably increase performance and reduce data size.